 La Nuit aux Invalides

 This is a must-see!
 Each summer, the 250-meter long façade of the magnificent Hôtel des Invalides is transformed into the backdrop for a stunning sound and light show.
-Stand in awe as you watch French history unfold before you in surround sound.
+Stand in awe as you watch 3000 years of French history unfold before you in surround sound.
 Free for kids under 7.
 For details and reservations, visit their WEBSITE.

 Best Places to Watch in Central Paris